-A number of conditions and injuries can make it difficult for our dogs to walk and exercise comfortably.
-Unfortunately, they can’t speak up about what’s bothering them or describe how symptoms may have started.
-As such, it’s up to observant dog owners to recognize warning signs and take the appropriate action whenever their dog limps or appears lame.
+A number of canine conditions and dog injuries can make it difficult for our furry friends to walk and exercise comfortably.
+Unfortunately, they can’t speak up about what’s bothering them or describe how the symptoms started.
+So, it’s up to us as observant dog owners to recognize the warning signs of a dog leg injury and take the appropriate action whenever our dogs limp or suddenly appear lame.

 Gradual Limping vs. Sudden Limping

-Lots of genetic and external factors can cause lameness, but the condition itself fits into one of two categories:
+There are many genetic and external factors that can cause either a dog leg injury or idiopathic lameness in dogs, but the condition itself will fit into one of two main categories:

-- Sudden: A sudden limp may be more benign or more severe than a gradual limp depending on the cause.
+- Sudden: A sudden limp may be more benign or more severe than a gradual limp depending on the cause, and will immediately make you ask, "Why is my dog limping?"
 A dog who suddenly begins limping may be suffering from a painful, but minor, nuisance like a splinter or insect bite.
-Alternatively, sudden changes in gait could point to urgent situations like ligament tears.
+Alternatively, sudden changes in gait could point to urgent situations like ligament tears or a broken bone.

 - Paw Injuries: Both indoors and out, your pup’s paws are vulnerable to a number of risk factors.
-Insects, sticks, and broken glass are just a few of the everyday things that could leave your pet limping.
+Insects, sticks, and broken glass are just a few of the everyday things that could leave your dog limping around the yard or house.
 Don’t just watch your dog’s gait for warning signs!
 Dogs with paw injuries will often lick or bite at the site of an injury.
 If you notice this behavior, see if you can safely get a closer look.

-- Bone and Joint Injuries: The most obvious cause of limping and lameness, bone and joint injuries can occur at any time.
-They’re not as easy to spot as broken bones though.
+- Bone and Joint Injuries: The most obvious cause of limping and lameness, bone and joint injuries can occur at any time in a dog's life.
+They’re not as easy to spot as broken bones, however.
 Keep a close watch on your dog’s gait and behavior.
 If they resist putting weight on one or more of their paws for more than 15 minutes, you may need to seek out emergency care.

 - Bone Diseases: Bone conditions that can cause limping include panosteitis (an inflammation of the long bones) and osteochondromatosis (bony growths on the long bones and vertebrae).
 The latter is treatable with surgery, whereas treatment for the former focuses mostly on pain management.